BerndGabriel/HtmlViewer/ReadMe.txt

 --------------------------------------------------------------------------------

-If you're coming from the HtmlViewer-SVN at Google Code you now find the same code and revisions of SVN-"trunk" in my GitHub-default branch "HtmlViewer-11.5".
+If you're coming from the HtmlViewer-SVN at Google Code you now find the same code and revisions of SVN-"trunk" in my GitHub branch "HtmlViewer-11.5".

+The current version is 11.6 in the default branch "HtmlViewer-11.6".
+The next version is growing up in branch "HtmlViewer-11.6-to-11.7".

 Developers under Windows might want to use Tortoise-GIT or "Git Gui" to keep their sources up-to-date.